THE NEW BOUTIQUE STANDARD

 Finesse Popular was not built as a response to a trend.
 It was built as a correction to a decades-long failure.

-The decision to design for Black and Latina women first, to photograph them first, to price for them first, to build the guarantee architecture around their specific experience of being failed by brands that claimed to care, was not a marketing decision.
+The decision to design a guarantee architecture around their specific experience of being failed by brands that claimed to care, was not a marketing decision.

 It was a moral one.